What To Know About the Mount Norquay Summer Chairlift

 Though bears and most other wildlife prefer to avoid human contact, as they increase interaction with humans, they become more curious.

-It’s best to always carry bear spray and be aware of your surroundings.
-Informing yourself is key help you feel prepared and stay safe around any wildlife you may encounter on your adventures at Norquay.
+If you plan to hike in Banff, it’s best to always carry bear spray.
+Informing yourself is key to helping you feel prepared and stay safe around any wildlife you may encounter on your adventures at Norquay.

 Layers, Layers, Layers

 What does dressing in layers look like for us?
-We found that wearing comfortable shoes, light pants or shorts (weather dependant), a short sleeve t-shirt and pack a sweater or light jacket made for the perfect combination.
+We found that comfortable shoes, light pants or shorts (weather-dependent), a short-sleeve t-shirt, and a sweater or light jacket made for the perfect combination.

 Explorer Route